North Korea cuts ties with Malaysia over US extradition - WTMJ

 In his affidavit, Mun denied U.S. accusations that he was involved in supplying prohibited luxury goods from Singapore to North Korea in violation of U.N. sanctions while working in the city-state.

 He denied that he had laundered funds through front companies and that he issued fraudulent documents to support illicit shipments to his country.
-He said in his affidavit that he was the victim of a “politically motivated” extradition request aimed at pressuring North Korea over its missile program.
+He said in his affidavit that the U.S. extradition request was aimed at pressuring North Korea over its missile program.

-After that ruling, the North Korean Embassy hired a lawyer to challenge the legality of the extradition.
+After that ruling, Mun’s family hired a lawyer to challenge the legality of the extradition.
 Lawyer Emile Ezra said the new legal bid centered on Mun’s right to a fair hearing after the court refused to accept his affidavit, and also an injunction to stop his extradition.

 The North Korean statement said Mun has already been sent to the United States.
 Ezra said police haven’t replied to his query and that he cannot confirm if Mun was still in Malaysia.
 He said he was informed by the prison on Wednesday that Mun has been surrendered to police custody.